applicreation/harmony-module-catalog/README.md

 ## Details

-This is an catalog module to be used with Harmony.
+This is a catalog module to be used with Harmony.

 ## Prerequisites